Obituary of Lee (Leroy) DeHeer

 1982 brought drastic changes as Mom, Dad, Amy and Carrie moved to Bellevue, WA leaving Becky and Bill at their colleges in Iowa and NY.
 CH2M Hill was his employer through retirement, with many travels to jobsites in the West where he supervised Dam-building and Irrigation projects.
 Lee and Lucy moved to Eagle, ID in 1994 where he continued his work until retirement in 2002.
 They returned to Washington State, this time settling in Puyallup near daughter Amy and her family.
 Lucy preceded Lee in entering heaven January of 2017 which brought him into a time of significant loneliness although he was truly grateful for the relationships he had.

 Lee was loved by many: from neighbors to family members, friends and especially his church family.
 He was very active in church life, volunteering his time and dedication as Elder at all of the churches he became a member of.
 He will be fondly remembered by many for his corny humor, which could put anyone at ease, young or old.
 He enjoyed bowling and always had his hand in something, whether it was building things around the house for Lucy, being facilitator for the church addition, or volunteering at the hospital and at his new residence.
 He will be sorely missed by many.

-In lieu of flowers, donations can be made to his favorite charity, Bridges of Love NW, http://bridgesoflovenw.org/ PO Box 731747 Puyallup, WA 98373.To send flowers to the family of Lee (Leroy) DeHeer, please visit Tribute Store
+In lieu of flowers, donations can be made to his favorite charity, Bridges of Love NW, http://bridgesoflovenw.org/ PO Box 731747 Puyallup, WA 98373.To send flowers to the family or plant a tree in memory of Lee (Leroy) DeHeer, please visit Tribute Store